Contact Me Directly

 I/O Psych is among the most quantitative (i.e. mathematical) of all the social sciences.
 The “hard” scientists sometimes say that none of the social sciences are really science, but this comes as close as you’re going to get.
 It has the advantage as well of trying to account for personality, which enters into a lot of my thinking about evidences for God, the ultimate personality.
 But the main question I invite you to ask is, “Does what I say make sense?”
 And if it doesn’t, by all means leave a comment and let me know!

-For about 2 years from 2010 to 2012 I worked with BreakPoint, the worldview ministry founded by Charles Colson, as a strategist and writer.
-I continue to write a monthly column for BreakPoint.
-I’m currently working in cooperative connection with King’s Domain in southwest Ohio.
+After several years with Campus Crusade for Christ, including to years on loan to BreakPoint, the worldview ministry founded by Charles Colson, as a strategist and writer, in 2013 I took a new position with Ratio Christi as National Field Director.
+I continue to write a monthly column for BreakPoint, and I also work in cooperative connection with King’s Domain in southwest Ohio.

 Hobbies and Interests

-My interests are of course reflected on the blog: Bible, science (and keeping the two in proper relationship), philosophy, ethics, strategy.
+My interests are of course reflected on the blog: Bible, science, philosophy, ethics, strategy.
 In addition, I have a great family to spend lots of time with.
-Also, I swim a couple of miles just about every week at the local Y. When I get the time, I enjoy all kinds of outdoor sports, especially the quiet kind: hiking, canoeing, tent-camping, sailing, archery, cross-country skiing.
+Also, except when hampered by all-too-frequent injuries, I swim a couple of miles just about every week at the local Y. When I get the time, I enjoy all kinds of outdoor sports, especially the quiet kind: hiking, canoeing, tent-camping, sailing, archery, cross-country skiing.

 My Least Favorite Thing